Tax Credits: External commentary

 The Low Incomes Tax Reform Group (LITRG) is an initiative of the Chartered Institute of Taxation to give a voice to the unrepresented in the tax and tax credits systems.

 The LITRG website also has a news section where articles are posted about various tax and tax credits subjects.
 You can sign-up for news alerts on the LITRG website.
-Below are some links to tax credits news articles.
-These articles were published at various times over the last few years and are for historic reference only.
-The articles have not been updated since they were written and therefore should not be relied upon as being up to date.

 Citizens Advice

-Citizens Advice publish an advice guide online which includes information about tax credits.
+Citizens Advice publish online information for adviers.

 Child Poverty Action Group

 CPAG have a dedicated tax credits section on their website for advisers.

-They have produced a series of tax credits factsheets on various topics:
+CPAG (England and Wales) also produce e-bulletin tax credits updates for advisers.
 The e-bulletins are published on the CPAG website and you can sign up to receive them via email.

 CPAG also publish (both in hard copy and online) the Welfare Benefits and Tax Credits Handbook which has several tax credits chapters which explore the system in greater detail.